-DC PCSB also anticipates using the FY18 budget to continue its community engagement work.
-In FY16, DC PCSB hired its first-ever Community Engagement Specialist to ensure that DC PCSB effectively communicates with and responds to the needs of families and stakeholders across DC.
+DC PCSB also anticipates using the FY19 budget to continue its community engagement work.
+We have increased our Outreach expense to fund focus groups with families to better understand school choice and bilingual consultants to engage Spanish and Amharic families to ensure that language barriers do not limit our community engagement of all DC families.
 Community engagement is a critical step in ensuring that our oversight work is taken into consideration as families exercise their choice in the DC public education space.